 National Westminster Bank | Mortgage term plus 30 years. |

-An example of a Freehold Enfranchisement decision for a Redbridge residence is 59 & 59a Clarendon Gardens in February 2014.
-The Tribunals valuation for the freehold was £30,073.00 The unexpired term as at the valuation date was 65 and 61.
+An example of a Freehold Enfranchisement matter before the tribunal for a Redbridge flat is 59 & 59a Clarendon Gardens in February 2014.
+The Tribunals valuation for the freehold was £30,073.00 The number of years remaining on the existing lease(s) was 65 and 61.